Cyp9715/CPPReference/README.md

 <h3 align="center">DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE</h1>

-However, additional libraries are installed.
+However, additional libraries have been installed.

 Please check the libraries below, as they are licensed individually.